 Dr. Karam’s research focuses on transfusion strategies in critically ill children.
-He has published close to 150 peer-reviewed publications and serves as an expert on numerous international panels, such as Surviving Sepsis.
+He has published more than to 150 peer-reviewed publications and serves as an expert on numerous international panels, such as Surviving Sepsis.
 He also serves on the editorial board and as a reviewer for multiple journals.
 He provides grant reviews for the NIH and the French Ministry of Health.
 He serves as a co-Investigator of many sponsored studies.
-He is also the past chair of BloodNet, the largest pediatric blood research network.
+He is also the chair of PediECMO's Scientific Oversight Committee, the largest pediatric extracorporeal research network.

 Education & Training

 - MScUniversity of Montreal (2011)